mattkelly/workshop-rs/src/errors/result.md

 - Status code: `int` 0 or a status code integer
 - Overloaded status code: 0 on success, status code if less than 0, meaningful unsigned integer return if greater than zero
-- Robust: Error are pointers to structures (heap allocated) with associated debugging data
+- Robust: Errors are pointers to structures (heap allocated) with associated debugging data
 - Or even a combination of above!